zocram4cc/pyghtmare/README.md

 Speaker 1: By default, this will be read by boris.
 Speaker 2: And this will be read by crimson.
 ```
-Configure the discord bot by giving it the guild ID (the discord server), the voice channel ID and the bot token (in the last line of the script).
+Configure the discord bot by setting the following environment variables:
+- `BOT_TOKEN`: Your Discord bot token.
+- `GUILD_ID`: The ID of your Discord server.
+- `VOICE_CHANNEL_ID`: The ID of the voice channel you want the bot to join.

 You can find the IDs by right clicking the guild and the voice channel, it's the last option and it'll be a number like 283304740931201011.

 You'll also need to make a discord bot [here](https://discord.com/developers/applications) and figure out permissions.
 There's documentation for that, I ain't explaining it.